CharlesRh/secular-buddhism/eightfold-path/5-right-livelihood/03-purpose-and-meaning.md

 **Strategic Planning**: Maintaining focus on creating pathways to more aligned work through skill development or identifying intermediate steps toward meaningful livelihood.

-The Buddha's teaching on Right Effort offers wisdom here—we practice "abandoning what is unwholesome, cultivating what is wholesome, and purifying the mind through balanced effort."
+The Buddha's teaching on Right Effort encompasses abandoning what is unwholesome, cultivating what is wholesome, and purifying the mind through balanced effort.
 This approach neither denies current reality nor accepts it as unchangeable, but works diligently toward transformation.

 ### Material Success and Spiritual Purpose: Beyond False Dichotomies

 The Buddha's Middle Way challenges the artificial opposition between material success and spiritual values.
 Indeed, the original context of Buddhist practice included merchants and professionals fully engaged in economic activity.

 Financial sufficiency creates conditions that support spiritual development—meeting basic needs, providing security, and enabling generosity.
-As the Buddha taught lay followers like Anathapindika (a wealthy merchant), ethical prosperity can serve spiritual aims when wealth is:
+The Buddha taught lay followers like Anathapindika (a wealthy merchant) that ethical prosperity can serve spiritual aims when wealth is:

 1. Acquired through righteous means
 2. Used for the well-being of oneself and dependents